uapi-group/specifications/specs/unified_kernel_image.md

 ## UKI TPM PCR Measurements

-On systems with a Trusted Platform Module (TPM) the UEFI boot stub shall measure the payload sections (i.e. the PE sections listed above, starting from the `.linux` one), in the order as listed above (which should be considered the *canonical* *order*).
+On systems with a Trusted Platform Module (TPM) the UEFI boot stub shall measure the sections listed above, starting from the `.linux` section, in the order as listed
+(which should be considered the *canonical order*).
+The `.pcrsig` section is not measured.

 For each section two measurements shall be made into PCR 11 with the event code `EV_IPL`: